Cherries, Berries and More – Top Spots for U-Pick and Farm Stand Finds

 Selah Ridge Lavender Farm

 This boutique family farm located in Selah, has been growing and distilling lavender to craft a premium skincare line and home items since 2000.
 They’re open during July on Fridays and Saturdays from 10 am to 2 pm, or by appointment.
 While visiting the farm, stroll through their beautiful, fragrant rows of lavender, pick fresh bouquets from their fields and shop their beautifully fragrant products.
 Take a peaceful journey through the Lavender Labyrinth or just relax and enjoy the scenic country views and intoxicating aroma of lavender.
-Be sure to join them at the annual Lavender Harvest Days Festival, July 11 to 13, this year celebrating their “Lavenderversary” of 25 years!
+Be sure to join them at the 19th annual Lavender Harvest Days Festival, July 10 to 12.
 Visit Friday from 2 to 7 pm, and on Saturday and Sunday from 10 am to 3 pm.
 In addition to enjoying the beautiful grounds, hand-cut your own lavender bouquets, make lavender wreaths, watch a distilling demo, shop from their local vendor market, take a bee scavenger hunt, shop their beautifully fragrant lavender products and enjoy fun activities for kids.
 Take a peaceful journey through the lavender labyrinth or just relax, enjoy the scenic country views and intoxicating aroma of lavender and take home a lavender plant of your own.

 More Favorite Farm Stand Stops